Public History

 project-clevelandhistorical

 With Tebeau, I was active for several years in a series of U.S. Department of Education grant-funded Teaching American History workshop programs, notably The Sounds of American History.
 This work led us in 2008 to co-found the Center for Public History + Digital Humanities (CPHDH), for which I have served as director since 2013.
 We also created Cleveland Historical, a mobile app designed to expand the curation of places across the Cleveland metropolitan area.
 Like Voices, the app has been a tool for teaching and public engagement and a component of dozens of community partnerships from Detroit Shoreway to Shaker Heights.
-Cleveland Historical is approaching 800 location-based stories.
+Cleveland Historical features nearly 850 location-based stories.

 project-curatescape